-Internet testing allowed us to collect data from a larger and more demographically diverse group of subjects than would be possible with standard laboratory testing.
-Although web-based data collection has only recently become common, parallel patterns of results have been obtained in numerous laboratory- and webbased experiments both in our own research and in others' (e.g., Birnbaum, 1999; Krantz & Dalal, 2000; McGraw, Tew, & Williams, 2000; Reips, 2002).
-Analysis of subjects' reports about what environment they were in while participating provided further reassurance that even those participating in semi-public environments did not show any detectable decrements or changes in performance (see results).
-While web-based studies have higher dropout rates than laboratory studies, the critical manipulation of Study versus Test/Study was carried out within subjects to avoid any possibility of differential drop-out effects.
+Internet testing allowed us to collect data from a larger and more demographically diverse group of subjects than would have been possible with standard laboratory testing.
+Although Web-based data collection has only recently become common, parallel patterns of results have been obtained in numerous laboratory- and Web-based experiments both in our own research and in others' (e.g., Birnbaum, 1999; Krantz & Dalal, 2000; McGraw, Tew, & Williams, 2000; Reips, 2002).
+An analysis of subjects' reports on their participation environment provided further reassurance that even those who participated in a semipublic environment did not show any detectable decrements or changes in performance (see the Results section).
+Because Web-based studies have higher dropout rates than laboratory studies do, the critical manipulation of study versus test/study was carried out within subjects to avoid the possibility of differential dropout effects.

 Materials.
-From Wilson's (1988) database, we obtained 80 nouns that were 5-7 letters, 1-3 syllables, and high in concreteness (400-700) and word frequency (at least 30 per million).
-Free-association norms (Nelson, McEvoy, and Schreiber 1998) were used to create 40 weakly associated pairs of similar forward and backward strength (see Appendix).
-Each word in a pair was randomly assigned to be cue or target for each subject.
+From Wilson's (1988) database, we obtained 80 nouns that were 5-7 letters and 1-3 syllables in length, and high in concreteness (400-700) and frequency (at least 30 per million).
+Free-association norms (Nelson, McEvoy, & Schreiber, 1998) were used to create 40 weakly associated pairs of similar forward and backward strength (see the Appendix).
+Each word in a pair was randomly assigned as a cue or target for each subject.

 Design and Procedure.
-Subjects first read instructions and answered several demographic questions, including what type of environment they were in while doing the experiment (e.g., at home, in an office, in an Internet café, in a library).
-The experiment began with the presentation of the 40 word pairs, one at a time, for 6 seconds each.
-The cue appeared on the left and the target on the right, each in separate boxes with the labels "cue" and "target" above them.
+The subjects read instructions, answered several demographic questions, and indicated what type of environment they were in while doing the experiment (e.g., at home, in an office, in an Internet café, in a library).
+The experiment began with the presentation of the 40 word pairs, shown one at a time, for 6 sec each.
+The cue appeared on the left and the target on the right, each in separate boxes with the labels cue and target above them.

-We used a 2 x 2 x 2 mixed design.
-The withinsubjects factor (test condition: test/study vs. study) was manipulated across items during Session 1.
-First all 40 word pairs were presented, then subjects completed a Test/Study Trial on 20 of the word pairs.
-During a Test/Study Trial, subjects were instructed to try to covertly retrieve the target within 4 seconds while the "cue" box displayed the cue and the "target" box was blank.
-After 4 seconds, the target appeared and both items remained present in their respective boxes for an additional 2 seconds.
-For the other 20 word pairs, subjects completed a Study Trial, in which they were given an additional study opportunity to view the cue and target in their respective boxes for 6 seconds.
-Session 1 was complete after all 40 word pairs were presented in either a Test/Study Trial or a Study Trial.
-The assignment of items to test condition, and their order of presentation, was random for each subject.
+We used a $2 \times 2 \times 2$ mixed design.
+The within-subjects factor (test condition: test/study vs. study) was manipulated across items during Session 1.
+First, all 40 word pairs were presented; then subjects completed a test/study trial on 20 of the word pairs.
+During a test/study trial, subjects were instructed to covertly retrieve the target within 4 sec while the cue box displayed the cue and the target box was blank.
+After 4 sec, the target appeared and both items remained present in their respective boxes for an additional 2 sec.
+For the other 20 word pairs, subjects completed a study trial in which they were given an additional opportunity to view the cue and target in their respective boxes for 6 sec.
+Session 1 was complete after all 40 word pairs were presented in either a test/study trial or a study trial.
+The assignment of items to test condition and their order of presentation were random for each subject.